75lb/object-get/README.md

 <a name="module_object-tools.extend"></a>
 ### o.extend(...object) ⇒ <code>object</code>
-Merge a list of objects, left to right, into one.
+Merge a list of objects, left to right, into one - to a maximum depth of 10.

 **Kind**: static method of <code>[object-tools](#module_object-tools)</code>